browserengineering/book/book/embeds.md

 including its default width and height.
-You should allocate a Skia canvas of an appropriate size when `getContext("2d")` is called, and implement some of the APIs that draw to the canvas.[^eager-canvas] It should be straightforward to translate these to Skia methods.
+You should allocate a Skia canvas of an appropriate size when `getContext("2d")` is called, and implement some of the APIs that draw to the canvas.[^eager-canvas] It should be straightforward to translate most API methods to their Skia equivalent.

 [crc2d]: https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D